 To the detriment of indoor air quality, most modern buildings are designed to be airtight in pursuit of energy efficiency.
 However, several of the panelists emphasized that air quality and energy efficiency can indeed coexist.
 For one, devices such as economizers can bring in more outdoor air without degrading the efficiency of your HVAC system.
 For another, giving your building's ventilation system a periodic tune-up can also help improve its efficiency.

-- At an investment in air quality of $40 per person per year, organizations see $7,000 per person per year in benefits.
+- At an investment in air quality of $40 per person per year, organizations see $6,000 to $7,000 per person per year in benefits.

 - Companies which improve ventilation and filtration also see a 10% benefit to the bottom line.

-- Healthy buildings command rent $4 to $5 higher per square foot.
+- Healthy buildings "command effective rents four to eight percent higher per square foot."

 Your workers and residents will continue to demonstrate increased awareness of the need for clean, indoor air.
 Eventually, it may be as expected as indoor plumbing.

-As Dr. Alondra Nelson phrased it in her blog associated with the briefing, “For decades, Americans have demanded that clean water flow from our taps and pollution limits be placed on our smokestacks and tailpipes.
+As Dr. Alondra Nelson phrases it in the aforementioned White House blog, “For decades, Americans have demanded that clean water flow from our taps and pollution limits be placed on our smokestacks and tailpipes.
 It is time for healthy and clean indoor air to also become an expectation for us all.”

 The Clean Air in Buildings Challenge encourages everyone who manages a building to develop an IAQ plan.
 As the above lessons make clear, this solid investment provides benefits to organizational morale, individual health, and the bottom line.
 However, an older school building in the suburbs is going to need a very different environmental control strategy than a brand-new skyscraper in an urban center.
 As the EPA’s Tracy Enger put it, everyone has a “galaxy of resources” they can use to design a plan which meets their needs.

 ActivePure would like to be one of those trusted resources.
-Our local partners are fully equipped to perform the testing and evaluation needed.
-We will also advise you as you develop your IAQ strategy—a strategy which can pay dividends for years to come.
+Our local partners are fully-equipped to advise you as you develop your IAQ strategy—a strategy which can pay dividends for years to come.